 He was appointed a member of the Government's

 Carnegie Mellon University, University College Dublin, Dublin City University, and the University of Limerick.
 He began his professional career with Coopers & Lybrand and also worked for Bank of Ireland Group Treasury.

-His areas of expertise are macroeconomics and international finance.
-His research includes studies on property markets in Ireland and other industrial countries; global current account imbalances and exchange rates; and the economic performance of the euro area.
+His areas of expertise are macroeconomics, economic growth and international finance.
 In addition to being published in top academic journals, his research has featured in The Economist, Financial Times, Wall Street Journal, New York Times, Irish Independent, Irish Times, and Sunday Business Post.
 He is a regular contributor on economic issues on the BBC, CNBC, RTE, Newstalk, and Today FM.

 Carnegie Mellon University (below).